sedelmeyer/caproj-sandbox/README.rst

 NYC Capital Projects
 ===============================

-This project is an exploratory analysis experimenting with different approaches to modeling and feature engineering to predict outcomes for New York City managed capital projects with budgets greater than $25 million, using an openly available `data set hosted by NYC Open Data`_.
+This project is an exploratory analysis experimenting with different approaches to modeling and feature engineering to predict budget and schedule outcomes for New York City-managed capital projects with budgets greater than $25 million, using a `data set hosted by NYC Open Data`_.

 .. image:: https://travis-ci.com/sedelmeyer/nyc-capital-projects.svg?branch=master
     :target: https://travis-ci.com/sedelmeyer/nyc-capital-projects